Translating Research into Action

 FGS Research

-Addressing Female Genital Schistosomiasis (FGS) in Cameroon
+Tackling Female Genital Schistosomiasis in Southwest Cameroon

 Background

-44 adolescent girls and women (ages 15–54)
+44 adolescent girls and women (15–54 years)

 Participants